-In March 2020, the National Assembly approved a supplementary budget for 2020 in the amount of \$11.7 trillion as part of the Government's efforts to mitigate adverse effects on the Korean economy resulting from the ongoing global outbreak of the COVID-19 pandemic.
+In March 2020, the National Assembly approved a supplementary budget for 2020 in the amount of \\ 11.7 trillion as part of the Government's efforts to mitigate adverse effects on the Korean economy resulting from the ongoing global outbreak of the COVID-19 pandemic.
 See "-The Economy-Worldwide Economic and Financial Difficulties".
-In April 2020, the National Assembly approved the second supplementary budget in the amount of \$7.6 trillion, which amount was subsequently increased to \$11.2 trillion, and in July 2020, the

-National Assembly approved the third supplementary budget in the amount of W35.1 trillion.
-These supplementary budgets, the largest of their kind drawn up in response to an outbreak of an infectious disease in Korea, focuses on the provision of financial support for certain industries that are most vulnerable to, or adversely impacted by, the COVID-19 pandemic, such as tourism, aviation, shipping, logistics and food services, among others.
-The Government has used, and will continue to use, the supplementary budgets for the following purposes: (i) provision of loans and guarantees for small businesses, (ii) household support, including day care vouchers and emergency livelihood support, (iii) disease prevention and treatment, (iv) various forms of financial support for local communities most affected by the COVID-19 pandemic and (v) measures to revitalise the economy from the impact of the COVID-19 pandemic.
+In April 2020, the National Assembly approved the second supplementary budget in the amount of \(\frac{\pmathbf{T}}{7.6} \) trillion, which amount was subsequently increased to \(\frac{\pmathbf{T}}{12.2} \) trillion, and in July 2020, the National Assembly approved the third supplementary budget in the amount of \(\frac{\pmathbf{T}}{35.1} \) trillion.
+In September 2020, the National Assembly approved the fourth supplementary budget amounting to \(\frac{\pmathbf{T}}{7.8} \) trillion, and the Government announced its COVID-19 relief package plan amounting to \(\frac{\pmathbf{T}}{9.4} \) trillion in December 2020, following a resurgence of COVID-19 cases in Korea.
+In March 2021, the National Assembly approved a 2021 supplementary budget in the amount of \(\frac{\pmathbf{T}}{14.9} \) trillion to be spent on initiatives for relief from the COVID-19 pandemic, including support for small businesses, job retention and creation programmes and disease control measures.
+These supplementary budgets (including relief packages), the largest of their kind drawn up in response to an outbreak of an infectious disease in Korea, focus on the provision of financial support for certain industries that are most vulnerable to, or adversely impacted by, the COVID-19 pandemic, such as tourism, aviation, shipping, logistics and food services, among others.
+The Government has used, and will continue to use, the supplementary budgets for the following purposes: (i) provision of loans and guarantees for small businesses, (ii) household support, including daycare vouchers and emergency livelihood support, (iii) disease prevention and treatment, (iv) various forms of financial support for local communities most affected by the COVID-19 pandemic and (v) measures to revitalise the economy from the impact of the COVID-19 pandemic.
 The supplementary budgets have been, and will continue to be, funded through the issuance of treasury bonds by the Government, The Bank of Korea's unappropriated surplus and other surplus funds available to the Government, among others.